-Council will accept anonymous complaints.
-Depending on the circumstances, anonymous complaints may limit the Council's ability to investigate and resolve concerns, if we have not received enough information in the complaint.
-Council will also be unable to provide a response to anonymous complaints.
+We will accept anonymous complaints.
+Depending on the circumstances, anonymous complaints may limit our ability to investigate and resolve concerns, if we have not received enough information in the complaint.
+We are unable to provide a response to anonymous complaints.